What Does This Make Possible? The Question To Ask After Attending a Conference

 Take what you already have and consider turning it into something that works:

-One of my favorite moments from that same event came from a Marine veteran talking about challenge coins—tokens exchanged in the military as signs of loyalty and achievement.
+One of my favorite moments from that same event came when Donald Miller spoke about challenge coins.
+Those in the military have used them for decades.
+And they are wildly important.

 It hit me: that could be a retention strategy.
 What if you did that to honor the work you do with your clients?
 What if every time someone finished a project, they got something tangible.
 Like a marker of progress and pride?